meshcloud/meshcloud-docs/docs/meshstack.billing-configuration.md

 - **Private Cloud billing**: Partner can define products and usage rates in any currency.
 - **Public Cloud billing**: meshStack preserves the original currency when importing cost and consumption data from the cloud provider.
-- **meshMarketplace**: Service owners can define prices for their services using the OSB Catalog in any currency.
+- *OSB Services** (old meshMarketplace): Service owners can define prices for their services using the OSB Catalog in any currency.
 - **Tenant Usage Reports**: Tenant usage reports support line items in multiple currencies and aggregates net amounts in each currency separately.
 - **Chargeback Statements**: Chargeback statements support multiple currencies and aggregate net amounts in each currency separately.
 - **Tenant Fees**: Partner can define tenant fees in any currency.